Michelmores advises Freshways Dairy on merger with Medina Dairy

 The aim of the merger is to create a viable, long-term, fresh liquid milk business that will have the requisite scale and agility to compete with the two large players that dominate the dairy sector in the UK.

 The Michelmores team provided advice and guidance on all legal and regulatory aspects of the merger, which is subject to regulatory approval.
-The team was led by Adam Corbin, a Partner in the Agriculture team, and assisted by Samantha Billingham (Corporate), Paul Beanlands (Property), and Anna Thompson (Finance).
+The team was led by Adam Corbin, a Partner in the Agriculture team, and assisted by Samantha Billingham (Corporate) and Paul Beanlands (Property).

 The new business will have a combined turnover of c. £400 million, employ 1,000 staff and process in the region of 500 million litres of British Red Tractor farm assured milk per year.
 A newly-formed board and management structure will be put in place to oversee the merger and integration of the two businesses.